midlantica/LovelyBunchOfCoconuts/content/quotes/the-people-are-the-only-sure-reliance.md

 ---
-title: "The people are the only sure reliance"
+title: 'The people are the only sure reliance'
 ---

 ## "The people are the only sure reliance for the preservation of our liberty."